top of page

 If you have had this happen, hand up.

-The reality is, I needed to turn the waving finger around and point it at me.
+The reality was I needed to turn the waving finger around and point it at me.
 I could only be irritated with myself.

-Here’s how: I was only focused on the expenses that had to be taken care of this month - I wasn’t seeing the whole picture.
-It would be like trying to bake a cake but you only get enough ingredients for one piece.
+Here’s how: I was only focused on the expenses that had to be taken care of each month - I wasn’t seeing the whole picture.
+It would be like trying to bake a cake, but you only get enough ingredients for one piece.
 (Maybe that was a bad example because cake never makes you cranky, but you get the point.)

 Here is how to fix it!

-Create a list of expenses that you pay for annually, biannually, or quarterly.
-I call it my “Recurring Items”.
+Create a list of expenses you pay annually, biannually, or quarterly.
+I call it my “Irregular Expenses.”
 Here is my list:

 January